16 Tidy data

 #> 9 Denmark 2022 5857

 Now you can filter by year, group by country, plot year on the x-axis.
-Every dplyr verb and every ggplot2 aesthetic mapping works because each variable has its own column.
-The tools compose because the data has a consistent shape.
+Every dplyr verb and every ggplot2 aesthetic mapping works because each variable occupies its own column, and the tools compose because the data has a consistent shape.
+But who wants to rearrange nine values by hand?

 Exercises